kids encyclopedia robot

 a According to new law 2007-224 of February 21, 2007, the Scattered Islands constitute the TAAF's fifth district.
 The TAAF website does not mention their population.
 The data are not included in the totals.

-c The Territory's principal station is Martin-de-Viviès on Île Amsterdam.
-The capital and headquarters of the Territorial administrator lies beyond the TAAF, in Saint-Pierre on Réunion Island.
+c The Territory's principal station is Martin-de-Viviès on Amsterdam Island.
+The capital and headquarters of the territorial administrator lies beyond the TAAF, in Saint Pierre on Réunion Island.

 Each district is headed by a district chief, who has powers similar to those of a French mayor (including recording births and deaths and being an officer of judicial police).